 The City of Adrian established the Downtown Development Authority nearly 30 years ago, and is pleased to report on the progress made in downtown by the DDA board and staff.

 The DDA board is made up of 13 members, including the Mayor of the City, downtown business and building owners, and residents of downtown.
 Board members applicants are vetted by the Board, appointed by the Mayor, and approved by the Adrian City Commission.

-The DDA has the support of city staff, including one full-time staff member working exclusively on downtown and community development tasks, and support help from the administrator’s office, planning and zoning, utilities, finance, DPW and engineering, and various other departments.
+The DDA has the support of city staff, including support from the administrator’s office, planning and zoning, utilities, finance, DPW and engineering, and various other departments.

 The DDA board meets monthly on the 2nd Wednesday at 8am, and has its annual meeting on the 2nd Wednesday of June.
 Meetings are posted and open to the public, and meeting minutes and agendas are posted on the City’s website.

 The DDA receives revenue from a Tax Increment Financing capture and a dedicated 2 mills that also funds DDA activities.
 The total DDA revenue for 2018-19 is $128,900; with the 2 mills generating $26,000, and the TIF funds totaling $102,900.